SlowDash integrates Python scripts written by users, with features including:

 bind control variables in the script to GUI elements.
 The SlowPy library

-was designed to be used in user task scripts, but this is not a
+was designed for use in user task scripts, but this is not a

 requirement.